jkawahara/Pawstagram/README.md

  ## License
   * This project is licensed under the [MIT License](LICENSE).
  ## Acknowledgments
-  * Thanks to BCBC program personnel, especially our instructor, David Hallinan, along with our TAs Hannah Bowers and Glo Austin, for their guidance and support.
+  * Thanks to BCBC program personnel, especially our instructor, David Hallinan, along with our TAs, Hannah Bowers and Glo Austin, for their guidance and support.